frankstepanski/js-fullstack-course/2-Web Development/3-vscode.md

 2. **Open the folder in VS Code**
 3. **Create your files inside VS Code**
 4. **Use Live Server to preview your HTML**
-5. **Use the terminal for Node/npm/Git when needed**
-6. **Install only essential extensions at first**
-7. **Use Emmet to speed up writing HTML**

----

-If you want, I can also generate:
-- A beginner VS Code *cheat sheet*
-- A printable PDF version
-- Or integrate this section into your full student handbook.